caseyg/archive.caseyagollan.com/reading.markdown

     author: Edited by Carin Kuoni and Chelsea Haines
   - title: The Gift
     author: Marcel Mauss
-  - title: 9.5 Theses on Art and Class
-    author: Ben Davis
-  - title: "‛Pataphysics: A Useless Guide"
-    author: Andrew Hugill
-  - title: 'Communities of Play: Emergent Cultures in Multiplayer Games and Virtual Worlds'
-    author: Celia Pearce and Atermesia
-  - title: 'Writing About Architecture: Mastering the Language of Buildings and Cities'
-    author: Alexandra Lange
 - year: 2016
   read:
   - title: Brightsided